caglorithm/mopet/README.md

 ```

 # Example usage 🐝
+Feel free to have a look at the [Documentation page](https://caglorithm.github.io/mopet/).
 Setting up an exploration is as easy as can be!

 ```python
 # first we define an toy evaluation function